kubernetes/community/contributors/design-proposals/sig-cli/get-describe-apiserver-extensions.md

 - In `kubectl describe` use the `x-kubernetes-kubectl-describe-columns` value when printing an object iff 1) it is defined

-If no open-api extension is present for a type, fallback on the 1.5 behavior.

-Details:

 #### Option 1: Re-parse the open-api swagger.json in a kubectl library